iago1460/django-radio/docs/source/customize/configure_webapp.rst

 Settings related with the recorder, change here recording delays and get the Recorder token necessary for the recorder programme to work

+Site
+====
+Change ``example.com`` with the fully qualified domain name associated with the website.
+Note that some RSS feed attributes will be incorrect if this value is not properly set up.

 *********
 Templates